maddyb99/vpn-hotspot/README.md

 *   **Works with Tailscale**, and the concepts are extensible to other VPNs.
 *   **Built on Raspberry Pi** and optimized for a lean Ubuntu Server environment.

-## 🗺️ How It Works
+## 🧩 How It Works

-The Raspberry Pi acts as a gateway, forwarding all traffic from the Wi-Fi interface (`wlan0`) to the VPN interface (`tailscale0`).
+The Raspberry Pi acts as a gateway, forwarding all traffic from the Wi-Fi interface to the VPN.
 This is accomplished using `netplan` for network configuration and IP forwarding to route packets between the two networks.

 ```mermaid
 graph TD